 With Belgium’s transport being as efficient as it is, and the capital just 90 minutes away, it would be criminal not to visit Brussels during your trip to Bruges.

 The cosmopolitan capital is filled with plenty of brilliant things to see and do – from hanging out in Grand Place to seeing the city from a new perspective inside the Atomium.
-Marvel at the EU buildings or swing by the Justice Palace for a pretty jaunt around the nearby gardens, as well making time to visit to the Magritte Museum.
+Marvel at the EU buildings or swing by the Justice Palace for a pretty jaunt around the nearby gardens, as well making time to visit the Magritte Museum.

 Whatever you do, swinging by Delirium for a craft beer (or three) is a must.
 As is heading to Knees to Chin for the best Vietnamese rolls in the city.